KevyPorter/Picklr/README.md

 API
 ---

-Picklr features an extensive API used for certain features.
+Picklr features an API used for certain features.
 Documentation on this can be found on [the wiki](https://github.com/twemyeez/Picklr/wiki/API-Documentation)

 Bug Reporting